axonivy-market/keycloak-connector/keycloak-connector-product/README.md

 For advanced or full user management, administrators can use the **Keycloak Admin Console**.
 ![manage-action](images/user-list.png)

 > [!IMPORTANT]
 > In a server environment, users can choose option "Log in with Keycloak".
-After choosing to register, they will be redirected from the login page to a secure external registration form.
+> After choosing to register, they will be redirected from the login page to a secure external registration form.

 ## Setup

+### Create Keycloak instance
 If you don't have access to an existing Keycloak instance, you can quickly spin up a new one using Docker.
 Below is a sample Docker Compose configuration you can use:

 ```